georgeabr/arch-iso/README.md

 # arch-iso
 ### What it does
-Builds an updated Archlinux ISO, with added packages.
+Builds an updated Archlinux ISO, with added packages and a custom installer.

 ### How to download
 Download the latest ISO from [releases](https://github.com/georgeabr/arch-iso/releases), assets.